projectkatk/projectkatk/README.md

 - 👀 I’m interested in UI design, Web development & Web3.
 - 🌱 I’m currently learning React & Blockchain.
 - 💞️ I’m looking to collaborate on interesting Web3 and/or Front-end projects.
-- 📫 How to reach me => email me project.kat.k@gmail.com
+- 📫 How to reach me => email me hello@kate-kim.com
+- Check out my website => www.kate-k.com

 <!---
 projectkatk/projectkatk is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.